alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 In general, these boons are nice but I don't think they're worth going for.
 We can math them out as follows.

-* Ignoring compound interest effects, Bank Bribery is approximately worth (3% / 365) * (net worth) per day.
+* Ignoring compound interest effects, Bank Bribery is worth (3% / 365) * (net worth) per day.
 * For Cartogriphication, your expected payout gets multiplied by 8.
-That leads to 14,174 NP/day in expectation, or an increase of 12,402 NP/day in expected value compared to doing Faerie Caverns without the boon.
+This makes the Faerie Caverns worth 14,174 NP/day.
+Subtracting the default 1,772 NP/day value, we get an increase of 12,402 NP/day.
 * The Cheaper by the Dozen boon will save 5,000 NP/day when buying stock.

-We see that Cartographication is the best boon if you are risky, Cheaper by the Dozen is the best boon if you aren't, and Bank Bribery is the best boon if you are rich.
-You'll need to have over 60.8 million to see an increase bigger than Cheaper by the Dozen, or 150.9 million to see an increase bigger than Cartogriphication.
+We see that Cartogriphication is the best boon if you are risky, Cheaper by the Dozen is the best boon if you aren't, and Bank Bribery is the best boon if you are rich.
+For the last one, you'll need to have over
+60.8 million for an interest increase larger than Cheaper by the Dozen, or 150.9 million to see an interest increase larger than Cartogriphication's value.

-At best, you'll only have a battleground boon every other week, and it's not even guaranteed you win a boon!
+At best, you'll only have a battleground boon every other week, and it's not even guaranteed you win a boon.
 The winning team in the battleground is the team with highest *average* contribution, not highest total contribution.
-Very often, the team with the best boons has the most freeloaders that do the bare minimum and hope to get carried to a win, but every freeloader makes it harder to win.
-I don't rely on this and have mostly stopped trying to go for boons.
+Very often, the team with the best boons has the most freeloaders that do the bare minimum and hope to get carried to a win.
+Every freeloader makes it harder to win.
+At this point I've mostly stopped trying to go for boons.

 There is one very narrow use case where I'd say the Battleground boons are worth it.
 The Reddit user u/throwawayneopoints did a [detailed analysis](https://www.reddit.com/r/neopets/comments/lah877/toil_and_trouble_testing_out_the_orders_double/) of the Double Bubble boon.
-This boon will occasionally let you get a 2nd use out of a single use consumable potion.
+This boon will randomly let you get a 2nd use out of a single use consumable potion.
 People assumed this only applied to healing potions, which would be worthless, but that analysis showed it also applies to stat-boosting potions and morphing potions.
 The refill rate is 25%, and stat boosters can be pretty expensive, so it's pretty easy to make Double Bubble worth it.
 (For example, if you use 10 Bubbling Funguses for